 continued from previous

-John looked out into the thin strip of ocean in the distance.
-The colour had shifted a bit more towards a sickly beige/grey, probably a result of suspended particles in the floodwater.
+He looked again out into the thin strip of ocean in the distance.
+The color had shifted a bit more towards a sickly beige/grey, probably a result of suspended particles in the floodwater.
 New phytoplankton and other microorganism mutants had probably arrived from far away, colonizing the bay.
-There was not a hint of blue hue in the water anywhere.
-The storm surge and effluent were providing the phytoplankton with extra nutrients and warm waters – two of its favourite things.
-This was the definitive affirmation of its victory, of its ability to thrive.
-The Reign Of The Phytoplankton was now official.
-It had all that it could ever wish for: sun, nutrients, an endless ocean, and all the time in the world.
+There was not one hint of blue anywhere in the water.
+The storm surge and effluent were providing the phytoplankton with excess nutrients and warm waters, two of the variant’s favorite things.
+This hurricane had been the definitive affirmation of its victory, of its ability to thrive in any environment.
+The reign of the phytoplankton was now official.
+The organism had all that it could ever wish for: sun, nutrients, an endless ocean, and all the time in the world.
 Meanwhile a sad, disconnected human on the 16th floor of a semi-destroyed building was using a candle to warm up a kettle so that he can filter some hazelnut espresso through folded toilet paper.
-Who was most likely to survive?
+Which of the two was the one most likely to survive?

 to read from the beginning, go here

 (from the upcoming novel A New Earth) – PRE-ORDER NOW:

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books